scheduling Meetings

 Grade 9

-Join activities of interest!
-(Sports teams, performing arts ensembles, student paper, science clubs, volunteering organizations, etc.)
+- Join activities of interest!
+(Student paper, sports teams, performing arts ensembles, science clubs, volunteering organizations, etc.)

 Focus: Adjusting to High School